Model-robust standardization in stepped wedge cluster randomized trials: Simulation studies

 {C\arabic{enumi}} {(\textbf{\theenumi})} \begin{enumerate} \item \item \item \end{enumerate}

 Scenario \ref{sc:C1} represents a simple setting where the treatment effect depends solely on covariates and is independent of both cluster size and calendar time.
 Since \(\theta_{ijk}\) is structurally homogeneous across clusters and periods, all four estimands, h-iATE, h-cATE, v-iATE, and v-cATE, coincide.
-This scenario serves as a baseline for benchmarking estimator performance under non-informative cluster size.
-In contrast, Scenario \ref{sc:C2} introduces informative cluster size by allowing the individualized treatment effect to depend on both covariates and the cluster-period size \(N_{ij}\), in a nonlinear fashion.
-Finally, Scenario \ref{sc:C3} further complicates Scenario \ref{sc:C2} by allowing the cluster size and covariate effects to vary as a function of calendar time.
+This scenario serves as a baseline for benchmarking estimator performance under non-informative sizes.
+In contrast, Scenario \ref{sc:C2} introduces informative cluster-period sizes by allowing the individualized treatment effect to depend on both covariates and the cluster-period size \(N_{ij}\), in a nonlinear fashion.
+Finally, Scenario \ref{sc:C3} further allows the cluster size and covariate effects to vary as a function of calendar time.
 Specifically, cluster-period sizes systematically vary over time with \(N_{ij} \sim \mathcal{U}(10 + 10j, 90 + 10j)\) for \(j = 1, \dots, J\), but are unrelated to covariates or outcomes to rule out selection bias.
 Scenario \ref{sc:C3} is the most complex scenario where the individualized treatment effects can even evolve over calendar time.